Zediyo/hy-tsoha-chatapp/README.md

 * Users can message their contacts.
 * Users can edit and delete their messages.
 * Conversations are visible only for participants and admins.
-* Users can delete their own account, admins can delete any account.
+* Users can delete their own account, admins can delete any non-admin account.

 # how to test on local machine